 I have not seen the Vitale’s insurance policy, but most insurance policies provide different coverage for the main home, other structures, loss of use, etc. Many homeowners paid for coverage that they assumed covered most risks to the home.
 In this case, Tower Hill does not dispute that there is a sinkhole on the property.
 However, they don’t believe that they have to pay for the nearly $100,000 of repair that is needed to fix the problem.

-If you have a sinkhole, or suspect that you might, contact the attorneys at Givens Law Group to discuss your case.
+If you have a sinkhole, or suspect that you might, contact the attorneys at Robert Sparks Attorneys to discuss your case.